-If you do not appeal against this enforcement notice, it will take effect on the 22nd June 2023 and you must then ensure that the required steps for complying with it, for which you may be held responsible, are taken within the periods specified in paragraph 6 of the notice.
+If you do not appeal against this enforcement notice, it will take effect on 28 May 2025 and you must then ensure that the required steps for complying with it, for which you may be held responsible, are taken within the periods specified in paragraph 6 of the notice.
 Failure to comply with an enforcement notice which has taken effect can result in prosecution and/or remedial action by the Council.